 - Stochastic simulations (model-based)

-- The evolution of drug resistance in cancer
+- Evolutionary aspects of drug resistance in cancers

 - Felipe Luis Pineda de Castro, PhD, former Post-doc – left for a position as a senior computational chemist at the University of Gdańsk, Poland